mage-ai/mage-ai/README_dev.md

 # Setting up a Development Environment

-We'd love to have your contribution, but first you'll need to configure your local environment first!
+We'd love to have your contribution, but first you'll need to configure your local environment first.
+In this guide, we'll walk through:

-These are the steps:

-1. Build Mage image (requires Docker)
-2. Configure virtual environment
+1. Configuring virtual environment
-3. Install dependencies
+2. Installing dependencies
-4. Install Git hooks
+3. Installing Git hooks
-5. Install pre-commit hooks
+4. Installing pre-commit hooks
+5. Building the Mage Docker image
-6. Run dev!
+6. Running dev!

 > [!WARNING]
 > _All commands below, without any notes, assume you are at the root of the repo._